Jang-gunYT/Unity-InfiniteScroller/README.md

-# Unity-InfiniteScroller
+# Infinite Scrolling Background
-Infinite scrolling background for Unity
+Infinite scrolling background for Unity created in a [Youtube video tutorial](https://youtu.be/1sUeEl1uDuI).